Multilingual DistilWhisper: Efficient Distillation of Multi-task Speech Models via Language-Specific Experts: Effect of Temperature and Distillation Loss

+This research was partially supported by the French \textit{Agence Nationale de la Recherche, ANR} as part of the project \textbf{Diké - Bias, Fairness and Ethics of Compressed Language Models}, under grant number \texttt{ANR-21-CE23-0026-02}.

-\subsection{Effect of Temperature and Distillation Loss}
+\section{Effect of Temperature and Distillation Loss}

 We explore two temperature settings~(1 and 3), and compare Jensen-Shannon~(JS) loss with the traditional Kullback-Leibler~(KL) in the 28k setup.
 Results are presented for validation~(Table~\ref{appendix:tab1}) and test sets~(Table~\ref{appendix:tab2}).

 We observe overall better validation scores using JS, a trend that is confirmed by our test results.
 Regarding temperature, JS equipped with~$\tau=3$ presents inferior validation scores, but superior CV-13~(in-domain) test scores.
 In this work, we selected our models based on their performance on the validation set of CV-13, which is why we report results for JS with $\tau=1$ only.